thaidd15/GraphFunctionXamarin/README.md

 # GraphFunctionXamarin
-The project draw graph and calculate integral of function using Xamarin Android, C#
+The project draw graph and calculate integral of function
+Technology:
+	+/ C#
+	+/ Xamarin Android
+Theories basic:
+	+/ Polish notation
+	+/ Use trapezoidal formula to calculate integral of function